Which is Better: ECP Steel Piers™ or ECP Torque Anchors™? Part 1

 Earth Contact Products, LLC:

-ECP is a manufacture of ECP Steel Piers™ and ECP Torque Anchor™ brand of helical piles.
+ECP is a manufacturer of ECP Steel Piers™ and ECP Torque Anchor™ brand of helical piles.
 These products are manufactured in the USA from certified quality steel under continuous quality control.
 ECP has independent certified installers that are trained in underpinning repair, anchor installation, waterproofing and external drainage systems.

 It is very important to choose a qualified and certified installer.
 Better yet, consider investing in the knowledge and opinions of a licensed engineer.
 If you have a foundation settlement problem, cheap and fast is definitely NOT the way to go.
 Eventually you will have to do it right, so why not do it right the first time?
+Look into underpinning options from professionals near you.